 Unless they are prevented, ground loops can be a serious problem for measuring systems.
-Sometimes called “noise”, a ground loop is caused by inadvertently referencing electrical equipment to more than one path to ground - any difference of potential at these grounding points causes current to flow between them, inducing a current loop.
-This causes distortions on the signal which, if high enough, can ruin the measurement.
+Sometimes called “noise”, a ground loop is caused by inadvertently referencing electrical equipment to more than one path to the ground - any difference of potential at these grounding points causes current to flow between them, inducing a current loop.
+This causes distortions in the signal which, if high enough, can ruin the measurement.

 In the picture below, the measurement amplifier is connected to the ground (GND 1) on one side.
 An asymmetrical shielded cable is used to connect the sensor, whose metallic housing is placed on a conductive surface at GND 2.
 Due to the length of the cable, there is a difference in potential between GND1 and GND 2.
 This potential difference acts like a voltage source, coupling with the electromagnetic noise from the environment.

 A ground loop caused by ground potential differences

 If the sensor could be decoupled from GND2, it might solve the problem.
 But sometimes this is not possible.
 Furthermore, sometimes the referencing of a cable shield is required by safety rules, and therefore should not be removed.